Conditions for Regional Frequency Stability in Power System Scheduling -- Part II: Application to Unit Commitment: Case studies

 Here we analyse the implications of a generation loss taking place in the low-inertia region.
 We consider a 0.8GW loss in Scotland, corresponding to half of the capacity of the double-circuit HVDC interconnector named North Sea Link, expected to be commissioned in 2021 \cite{NorthSeaLink}.
 Three cases are considered: 1) the uniform frequency model for frequency stability from \cite{FeiStochastic}, with a thermal limit between England and Scotland of 7.5GW; 2) the model for guaranteeing regional frequency stability proposed in this paper, with the same thermal limit; and 3) the model for regional frequency stability, but removing the thermal limit to understand the implications in has on procurement of frequency services in each region.

 The average inertia scheduled by the SUC in each region is included in Fig.~\ref{fig:FaultScotlandInertia}, for each of these three cases.
-By comparing the uniform-frequency model solution with the solution considering regional frequency stability, it is clear that some thermal plants must be committed in Scotland to provide inertia, as otherwise even this medium-size fault in that region could lead to violation of the RoCoF limit.
-Also, by comparing the solutions respecting regional frequency stability with and without enforcing the thermal limit in the transmission corridors, it is demonstrated that this limit has the consequence of slightly increasing overall inertia in the system: since the number of thermal plants generating in Scotland is constrained by the thermal limit, a higher volume of inertia is procured in England.
-But since the loss occurss in Scotland, inertia procured in England is less effective to contain the frequency drop, and therefore a higher volume must be procured.
+By comparing the uniform-frequency model solution with the solution considering regional frequency stability, it is clear that some thermal plants must be committed in Scotland to provide inertia, as otherwise even this medium-size fault in that region would lead to violation of the RoCoF limit: the uniform-frequency model schedules no inertia in Scotland as it assumes that the location of inertia is irrelevant, given that frequency is considered a system-wide magnitude; however, zero inertia in Scotland would make frequency in that region drop virtually infinitely at the time of the fault, therefore violating the RoCoF limit.

+By comparing the solutions respecting regional frequency stability with and without enforcing the thermal limit in the transmission corridors, it is demonstrated that this limit has the consequence of slightly increasing overall inertia in the system: since the number of thermal plants generating in Scotland is constrained by the thermal limit, a higher volume of inertia is procured in England.
+But since the loss occurs in Scotland, inertia procured in England is less effective to contain the frequency drop, and therefore a higher volume must be procured.

 Furthermore, Fig.~\ref{fig:FaultScotlandWindCurtail} presents the impact on wind curtailment caused by the stability actions.
 Given the thermal limit of 7.5GW for the transmission corridors between Scotland and England, and that only 10\% of the total GB demand is consumed in Scotland, there is a maximum volume of energy that can be generated in Scotland so that the energy-export limit is respected.
 This has the effect of causing wind curtailment in Scotland, even in the `uniform frequency' case where no thermal generation is committed in Scotland.
 However, respecting regional frequency stability in Scotland aggravates this effect, as the thermal plants that must be online in that region to provide inertia displace wind generation so that the thermal limit is respected.
 The last column in Fig.~\ref{fig:FaultScotlandWindCurtail} shows that, if the thermal limit was not binding, wind curtailment could be significantly reduced, since the thermal plants providing inertia in Scotland could be operating simultaneously to the wind generation in that region.